Adjusting Volume Balance Settings on Windows 11 – Left and Right Volume Levels – Complete Guide

 Balance Settings Not Saving

 If your balance settings revert to default after restarting your device, you may be dealing with a software bug or permissions issue.
-Ensure your operating system is updated to the latest version, as updates often include fixes for settings-related problems.
-On some devices, accessibility settings require specific permissions to save properly, so verify that these permissions are enabled.
+Ensure Windows 11 is updated to the latest version, as updates often include fixes for settings-related problems.
+Also verify that any required accessibility permissions are properly enabled in your Windows settings.

 Balance Sounds Different with Different Audio Sources